Our Foundation course route

 |Canadian Ontario Grade 12 Secondary School Diploma (OSSD)

-77% average based on 6 subjects (consideration to be based on relevant subjects)
+77% average based on 6 subjects (consideration to be made based on relevant subjects)

 Canadian Secondary School Diplomas from other provinces are acceptable and to be assessed based on the University's requirements.